 A. The North Carolina Industrial Commission establishes the rules and regulations under which the Workers’ Compensation Act is administered.
 Determination of liability and all bills for payment as a result of the injury will be processed according to these rules and regulations.
 In cases where the University and the injured employee cannot agree on liability or compensation, the Commission will hold hearings.

 B. The North Carolina Department of Labor – OSHA Recordability Requirements - Workplace injuries and illnesses that may qualify under the Occupational Safety & Health Administration may or may not be qualified as Workers’ Compensation.
-The University Safety Officer and the Workers’ Compensation Administrator will determine the accident status for OSHA recordkeeping.
+The Environmental Health and Safety Officer will determine the accident status for OSHA recordkeeping.

 C. Third-Party Administrator – The State of North Carolina has contracted a third-party administrator to handle workers’ compensation claims.
 The third-party administrator is responsible for determination of liability, authorization of treatment, bill processing, weekly compensation benefits, and forms filing.
-Contact Human Resources for the name and telephone number of the current third-party administrator.
+Contact Environmental Health and Safety for the name and telephone number of the current third-party administrator.

 II.
 Reporting Requirements